5 Ways to Save on Your Next New Car

 If you’re thinking about purchasing a new car, you have perfect timing!
 August through October is a great time to buy a new vehicle because dealerships are closing out the current model year to get ready for the next.
 That alone is going to save you money, but there are several more things you can do to ensure buying a new car doesn’t leave you strapped for cash every month.
 Take a look at these money-saving car buying tips.

-Set a Budget — You had to know we’d start here, right?
-Every major purchase decision should start by determining how much you can afford to spend, and buying a new vehicle is no different.
+You had to know we’d start here, right?
+Every major purchase decision should start by determining how much you can afford to spend, and buying a new car is no different.
 Take into consideration not just the price of the car and the monthly payment, but also how much you’ll be paying in insurance, fuel and maintenance costs.